A Field Guide to the

 Reference photos: iNaturalist · Pholcidae

-Family 07 / 15
+Family 07

-All small, recurved
+All small, curved backward

 often on tubercles